-If you’re looking for ways to gain more value from customer feedback, one of the best things you can do is banish silos.
+If you’re looking for ways to gain more value from customer feedback, one of the best things you can do is banish silos and increase synergy.
 We all know the perils of data silos, organization silos, and so forth.
 Beyond that, consider the silos of various components of customer experience management (CXM).
 For example, Voice-of-the-Customer (VoC) managers are often completely absorbed in the administration of customer listening posts.
 Separate groups may be in charge of analysis.
 And others are pursuing VoC actions or customer retention.
 In most companies, the various managers rarely compare notes or integrate their work.

 Answers to “What is the level of coordination across B2B CXM practices?”
 Stronger business results were typical among companies with quarterly meetings, dotted line reporting, or single department.
 Source: ClearAction B2B CXM Best Practices Study